Irynavb/CleverTalks/README.md

 iOS Swift application to share ideas in a very customizable chat, written in Swift and Firebase.

-Test version, development stage.
+This is a test version, development stage.
 Expected release is January 2021